grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 This transformation combines values from Query A and Query B into a unified table, enhancing the presentation of data for better insights.

-### Organize fields
+### Organize fields by name

 Use this transformation to provide the flexibility to rename, reorder, or hide fields returned by a single query in your panel.
-Please note that this transformation is applicable only to panels with a single query.
-If your panel has multiple queries, consider using an "Outer Join" transformation or removing extra queries.
+This transformation is applicable only to panels with a single query.
+If your panel has multiple queries, consider using an "Outer join" transformation or removing extra queries.

 #### Transforming fields

-Grafana conveniently displays a list of fields returned by the query, allowing you to perform the following actions:
+Grafana displays a list of fields returned by the query, allowing you to perform the following actions:

-- **Change Field Order** - Hover over a field, and when your cursor turns into a hand, drag the field to its new position.
+- **Change field order** - Hover over a field, and when your cursor turns into a hand, drag the field to its new position.
-- **Hide or Show a Field** - Use the eye icon next to the field name to toggle the visibility of a specific field.
+- **Hide or show a field** - Use the eye icon next to the field name to toggle the visibility of a specific field.
-- **Rename Fields** - Type a new name in the "Rename <field>" box to customize field names.
+- **Rename fields** - Type a new name in the "Rename <field>" box to customize field names.

 #### Example: